PierfrancescoSoffritti/android-youtube-player/README.md

 The [AbstractYouTubePlayerListener](https://github.com/PierfrancescoSoffritti/Android-YouTube-Player/blob/master/YouTubePlayer/src/main/java/com/pierfrancescosoffritti/youtubeplayer/player/AbstractYouTubePlayerListener.java) is just a convenience abstract class that implements `YouTubePlayerListener`, so that is not necessary to always implement all the methods of the interface.

-The playback of the videos is handled by the `YouTubePlayer`.
+The playback of the videos is handled by the [YouTubePlayer](https://github.com/PierfrancescoSoffritti/Android-YouTube-Player/wiki/YouTubePlayer).
 You must use that for everything concerning video playback.

 The UI of the player is handled by a [PlayerUIController](https://github.com/PierfrancescoSoffritti/Android-YouTube-Player/wiki/PlayerUIController), in order to interact with it you must get its reference from the `YouTubePlayerView`